florcabral/bit-manipulation/README.md

 ## How to run and test

-The Makefile in this directory compiles your version of bits.c with additional code to create a program (or test harness) named btest.
+The Makefile in this directory compiles bits.c with additional code to create a program (or test harness) named btest.

 To compile and run the btest program, type: